Michael Sullivan Diversity Scholarship Fund

 many of the State, Provincial and Territorial Psychological Associations (SPTA)

 The Michael Sullivan Diversity Scholarship is funded by generous gifts, grants, contributions, and bequests.
 Your support of this scholarship benefits important research and community projects.
 You can make a donation online.

 Graduate students enrolled full time at a university or college may apply for the scholarship.
 The student must be in good academic standing and must be making good progress in his/her program.
 Any graduate student may apply as long as the funds requested go toward the enhancement of issues of diversity and inclusion.

-Design a community project which decreases prejudice within a targeted population
+design a community project that decreases prejudice within a targeted population

 Winners will be required to provide quarterly updates on the project and write an article about the outcomes.
 The article may be included in a publication of the Ohio Psychological Association.
 An evaluation of the project must be submitted to the chair of the Review Committee following the completion of the project.